Maciej Korzym

-Maciej Korzym (born 2 May 1988) is a Polish footballer who plays as a forward for V liga club Dunajec Nowy Sącz.
+Maciej Korzym (born 2 May 1988) is a Polish former professional footballer who played as a forward.
+He is currently in charge of regional league club Barciczanka Barcice.
 He briefly retired in 2023 to take on the role of sporting director at Sandecja Nowy Sącz, which he held from June until December that year.

 Career

-He also played for the Poland U21s.
+Korzym played for the Poland U21s in 2009.